kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

-The Adm Controller uses the new PolicyServer spec field `spec.allowedHostCapabilities` when reconciling the `policies.yaml` ConfigMap for the policy-server:
+The Adm Controller uses the new PolicyServer spec field `spec.allowedHostCapabilities` when reconciling the `policies.yaml` ConfigMap for the policy-server.

+For namespaced policies:
-- If `spec.allowedHostCapabilities` contains `*`, the policies listed in the `policies.yaml` get their `allowedContextAware` set to `{}` (empty object), allowing all host calls for each policy.
+- If `spec.allowedHostCapabilities` contains `*`, the namespaced policies
+  listed in the `policies.yaml` get their `allowedContextAware` set to `{}` (empty object), allowing all host calls for each policy.
 This provides the functionality before this RFC.

-- If `spec.allowedHostCapabilities` is a list (empty, or with elements), the Controller sets the policies `allowedContextAware` key with it, giving them zero allowed calls (empty list), or those specified in the list, verified against the know list of available calls.
+- If `spec.allowedHostCapabilities` is a list (empty, or with elements), the Controller sets the namespaced policies `allowedContextAware` key with it, giving them zero allowed calls (empty list), or those specified in the list, expanded if using *, verified against the know list of available calls.

-The Controller doesn't diferentiate between namespaced or clusterwide policies when populating the `policies.yaml` ConfigMap: the allowed host calls are applied to all policies.
-We expect PolicyServers to be dedicated to namespaced policies, and configured as such, with general PolicyServers that are for cluster-wide policies to lack their `spec.allowedHostCapabilities`.
+Cluster-wide policies get all `allowedContextAware` to `{}` (all allowed).

 ## policy-server binary